 - Agents Map: Shows the physical location of ksynth agents, both public and private, throughout the world (see Agents Map).

 - Agents List: A tabbed table providing information about ksynth agents (see Agents List).

 - Filters pane: A set of filters that determine what’s displayed in the Agents List (see Agents List Filters).

 - Agent Details pane: A sidebar that slides out from the right edge of the p[age and provides details on an individual agent (see Agent Details Sidebar).

 Private Agent Deployment

-While public/global agents are deployed by Kentik for use by all customers, private agents are deployed by each customer for their own exclusive use (see Synthetic Agent Deployments).
-Deploying a private agent involves first downloading and installing the desired ksynth agent (see Synthetic Agent Types), then activating it from the Deploy A Private Agent pane.
+While public/global agents are deployed by Kentik for use by all customers, private agents are deployed by each customer for their own exclusive use (see Synthetics Agent Deployments).
+Deploying a private agent involves first downloading and installing the desired ksynth agent (see Synthetics Agent Types), then activating it from the Deploy A Private Agent pane.
 If the pane is collapsed you can expand it by clicking the Deploy a Private Agent button at the top right of the Agent Management page.